antonycourtney/antsrants/content/blog/oneref-async/index.md

 ReactDOM.render(<TodoApp />, document.getElementsByClassName('todoapp')[0]);
 ```

-A more thorough introduction to OneRef is provided in [a companion post](../oneref-intro)
+A more thorough introduction to OneRef, including this complete example, is provided in [a companion post](../oneref-intro)
 to this one.

 ### Basic Asynchronous Subscriptions